-What is like to be a female cop?: originally appeared on Quora: The best answer to any question.
+What is it like to be professional film critic?: originally appeared on Quora: The best answer to any question.
 Ask a question, get a great answer.
 Learn from experts and access insider knowledge.
 You can follow Quora on Twitter, Facebook, and Google+.